Michael Foster (philosopher)

 Michael Beresford Foster (1903–1959) was a tutor in philosophy of Oxford University's Christ Church.
 For a period up until his death he was the chairman of the British Student Christian Movement.
 He was one of A. J. Ayer's tutors at Oxford, but their relationship is remembered more as a source of strained feelings than of scholarly fellowship.
-His disparate works on political science and various doctrines of Christianity (especially the doctrine of creation) have influenced philosophers such as George Grant, who had, when writing his doctoral thesis, in fact visited with Foster in England.
+His disparate works on political science and various doctrines of Christianity (especially creationism) have influenced philosophers such as George Grant, who had, when writing his doctoral thesis, in fact visited with Foster in England.

 Education

 His elementary schooling took place at a Merchant Taylors' School.
 He then proceeded to St John's College, Oxford, gaining a lifetime friend and colleague John Mabbott.
 In 1927–1928 he studied under Richard Kroner in Dresden, Germany.

 Foster's creation-science thesis

 Foster is remembered for his thesis that the idea of Christian creation and its view of nature—especially in contrast to various Greek views of nature—deeply influenced the development of early modern science.
 Mention of Foster's thesis can be found in the work of historian and theologian Alister E. McGrath, for example.
 Foster's thesis (published 1934–1936) differs greatly from the Merton thesis (published 1938) and other harmony-type historical investigations (e.g., that of Reijer Hooykaas) since rather than relying on historical contingencies to establish a relation, he abstractly asserts using analytical philosophy a logical necessity between an orthodox Christian view of creation and a modern view of science, i.e., Christianity is a necessary and sufficient condition for the development of modern science.
 Although when citing this thesis many scholars refer only to the three 1934–1936 Mind journal articles, an until-recently-sometimes-hard-to-locate conference paper given in Italy in 1933 by Foster actually forms a "natural unit" with the three Mind articles.
 This first paper—"The Opposition Between Hegel and the Philosophy of Empiricism"—argued that there is "one Christian truth incorporated in modern Empiricism which Hegel's Philosophy ignores. ...
 This truth is the truth contained in the Christian doctrine of Creation."
 Foster's creation-science thesis is actually a modern form of what historians and philosophers sometimes more technically label voluntarism, which is a worldview that tends to be held by empiricists: an historically opposing worldview was that of the "intellectualists" who tend to be rationalists.